eclipse-ee4j/eclipselink-build-support/README.md

 ## eclipselink-testbuild-plugin

+### goal - package-testapp
-A maven plugin packaging eclipselink test application(s) for the deployment on the application server.
+A maven plugin goal to package eclipselink test application(s) for the deployment on the application server.
 It produces EJB jar and/or EAR application from the project structure with the content as is outlined bellow and attaches built artifacts to the project.